firephinx/mklz-fps/README.md

 ## Background

 Sorting is a classical problem in computer science.
-The challenge with sorting these days is how to correctly optimize the performance of different sorting algorithms on increasingly parallel and distributed machines.
+The challenge with sorting these days is correctly optimizing the performance of different sorting algorithms on increasingly parallel and distributed machines.
 This competition was staged by Professor Guy Blelloch and the rest of the 210 team to incentivize students to help work on this real-world problem by writing efficient parallel sorting algorithms in a variety of languages, and especially garbage-collected languages.
-In addition, they would like to understand how their SML work-stealing scheduler holds up against highly optimized solutions from Carnegie Mellon students.
+In addition, they would like to test how their SML work-stealing scheduler holds up against highly optimized solutions from Carnegie Mellon students.

 ## The Challenge

 The main source of the challenge will be managing memory access and bandwidth requirements and creating a way for the sorting algorithm to adapt quickly and easily to each machine's configuration.
-Sorting is a problem with low arithmetic intensity; thus making intelligent design choices based on the architecture of the target machine (e.g. caches, hyperthreading, etc.) will be crucial to getting good performance.
+Sorting is a problem with low arithmetic intensity; thus, making intelligent design choices based on the architecture of the target machine (e.g. caches, hyperthreading, etc.) will be crucial to getting good performance.

 Coding in higher-level languages.
 Unlike C, the garbage-collected languages on the list will probably not expose as much low-level control over the machine to us.
 The challenge is: how can we make use of our 418 knowledge to coax these high-level languages into giving us good performance?

 ## Resources